codegold79/100DaysOfCode/log.md

 **Today's Progress** Did yet another refactoring of the integration test file.
 Made the existing tests more robust by adding more roles and users and doing a search on an existing user and another not.
 Had to modify the queries in the main code to make the results closer to what is intended.

 **Link(s) to Work** https://github.com/OpenEugene/openboard/pulls

+### Day 81: Sunday, December 8, 2019

+**Today's Progress** I wanted to work on openboard on my MacBook while traveling, which means I needed to install the backend software.
+However, MariaDb is proving difficult to install (again).
+After nearly an hour of working on errors and searching for solutions on Google, I removed MariaDb and will be trying again, maybe within a Docker container next time.

+**Link(s) to Work** https://github.com/OpenEugene/openboard/pulls

+### Day 82: Monday, December 9, 2019

+**Today's Progress** I didn't know the first thing about running MariaDb on Docker, so I completed a few beginners' tutorials on the default bridge network for containers and how to access a running MariaDb server instance.
+After being able to log into the MySQL server, I looked into the OpenBoard database code to see how the program was accessing the database.
+I couldn't figure it out, but I saw that Daved had created a Docker compose manifest as well as two docker images.
+Next step for me will be to figure out how to run the compose file.

+**Link(s) to Work** https://github.com/OpenEugene/openboard/pullsg